2alheure/my_vue_modal/README.md

-# My Vue Modal
+# Vue JS Modal
-A simple Modal component for Vue.
+A simple Modal component for Vue JS.

 ## How to use
 Download the component file and place it in your `components/` folder.